UM-Bridge/workshop/README.md

 ![UM-Bridge logo](/UM-bridge.png)

-UM-Bridge is a language-agnostic software interface linking Uncertainty Quantification (UQ) and numerical models.
+UM-Bridge is a language-agnostic interface linking Uncertainty Quantification (UQ) packages and numerical model software.
 It allows

 * Speeding up UQ projects from prototype to HPC
 * Making UQ and model software available to a wide audience